mhw32/derm-ai/README.md

 ## Installation

-Run the `setup.sh` script to download training and testing images and training and testing ResNet152 embeddings.
-The script will also download a trained finetuned model (this is a 2-fully-connected network stacked on top of ResNet152).
+Run the `setup.sh` script to download raw images and ResNet152 embeddings.
+The script will also download a trained model (this is a 2-fully-connected network stacked on top of ResNet152).
+Unzipping the files should produce the following folders: `train/`, `test/`, `train_emb/`, `test_emb/`.

+To install all the libraries needed, run `pip install -r requirements.txt`.